Light Rail Fits In

 Kassel, (central) Germany, for locations where there is no alternative to visible poles another solution would be to mask the poles by growing climbing evergreen plants over and trees around them.

-In this location the street lighting is also hung from the support poles, with the actual lamps being centrally located above the roadways.
+In this location the street lighting is also hung from the support poles, with the actual lamps being centrally located above each of the carriageways.

 Direct links to other Light Rail Fits In pages.